A project promoted by Caol Regeneration Company (CRC)

 The proposed facility will meet the needs of the marine leisure sector which are inadequately catered for at present in upper Loch Linnhe.
 There are limited places to land or launch small craft which is a major constraint on the development of marine tourism in Loch Linnhe, and none of the ‘walk ashore’ convenience within the safe haven offered by a marina.
 Finally, the centre will involve collaborative working between the communities of Caol and Corpach as the best location is on the border between the two.

 There is an opportunity to add to the marine infrastructure of Lochaber, offering valuable new facilities for locals and visitors alike, and complementing existing businesses.
 This has the potential to create employment, and to link with Scottish Canals and other marinas down the West Coast in meeting the exciting challenge of Scotland’s new Marine Tourism Strategy.

-The aims of the project group are to achieve detailed design and full consents by the end of this year; to secure construction funds and progress contract procurement during 2016; and to commission the marina during 2017.
+The aims of the project group are to secure the necessary Marine Scotland licence by the summer of 2017, and to commence applications for construction funds in parallel.
+We expect to progress contract procurement during 2018; and to commission the marina during 2019.
 There will be many hurdles to overcome if these ambitious targets are to be achieved, but the group is committed to working towards these with the support of local communities.